Longest common subsequence: Further optimized algorithms

 Several algorithms exist that run faster than the presented dynamic programming approach.
 One of them is Hunt–Szymanski algorithm, which typically runs in $O((n + r)\log(n))$ time (for $n > m$), where $r$ is the number of matches between the two sequences.
 For problems with a bounded alphabet size, the Method of Four Russians can be used to reduce the running time of the dynamic programming algorithm by a logarithmic factor.

 Behavior on random strings

 Beginning with Chvátal & Sankoff (1975), a number of researchers have investigated the behavior of the longest common subsequence length when the two given strings are drawn randomly from the same alphabet.
 When the alphabet size is constant, the expected length of the LCS is proportional to the length of the two strings, and the constants of proportionality (depending on alphabet size) are known as the Chvátal–Sankoff constants.
 Their exact values are not known, but upper and lower bounds on their values have been proven, and it is known that they grow inversely proportionally to the square root of the alphabet size.
 Simplified mathematical models of the longest common subsequence problem have been shown to be controlled by the Tracy–Widom distribution.

+Computing the longest palindromic subsequence of a string

+For decades, it had been considered folklore that the longest palindromic subsequence of a string could be computed by finding the longest common subsequence between the string and its reversal, using the classical dynamic programming approach introduced by Wagner and Fischer.
+However, a formal proof of the correctness of this method was only established in 2024 by Brodal, Fagerberg, and Moldrup Rysgaard.